melanielaporte/melanielaporte/README.md

 ### 🎓 Sophomore at Columbia University | Computer Science & Visual Arts Dual Major

 Welcome to my GitHub!
 I’m a self-taught software engineer, aspiring polymath, and creative problem solver.

-Here’s what you’ll find in my little corner of code: a blend of technical expertise, sustainability, community-driven projects, and a dose of random (think “choose your own adventure”, solo travel, theremins, and good food).
+Passionate about sustainability, community-driven projects, interactive coding, and a dose of random (think “choose your own adventure”, solo travel, theremins, and good food).
+Currently exploring ways to use technology for **positive change** and **empowerment**.

 ---